jackadam1981/ChromeEc/docs/usb-c.md

     *   Downstream Facing Port.
 The USB Data role that is typical for a host machine (e.g. device running ChromeOS).

+*   E-Mark {#emark}
+    *   Electronically marked cable.
+A USB-C cable that contains an embedded chip in the cable, used to identify the capabilities of the cable.

+*   VCONN {#vconn}
+    *   Connector Voltage.
+VCONN is a signal on [E-Mark](#emark) cables that provides power to the E-Mark chip.
+VCONN re-uses one of the CC1/CC2 signals to provide 5 volt, 1 watt, of power to the cable.

 ## Different PD stacks

 Right now platform/ec has two different implementations of USB-C PD stack.